SWAuk/website/README.md

 The JAccess class can be found in libraries\src\Access\Access.php

+You can find the method in the file by searching for "getAuthorisedViewLevels"

 To avoid recursion we must only load the 'swa' plugins Once here.

 Add the following code just before the final return of the method: